bitzhuwei/CSharpGL/CSharpGL/0Foundations/readme.md

 Moddern OpenGL rendering is built on GLSL shader.
 Shaders works on their own stage in OpenGL rendering pipeline.
 It's all up to you how that stage works.
 ## Buffer
 `Buffer` and `BufferPtr` wraps buffer object in OpenGL.
 A buffer object is essentially an array uploaded to GPU memory from CPU memory.
-The actual rendering command in OpenGL is `glDrawArrays()` and `glDrawElemtns()` and their advanced versions.
+The actual rendering command in OpenGL is `glDrawArrays()` and `glDrawElements()` and their advanced versions.
 If you want to learn OpenGL from scratch, maybe your first choise is to focus on these two commands.
 ## Camera
 Camera is a special object in world space.
 `Camera` transforms object's world coordinate to camera/view/eye coordiate.